PatrickFis/Azure-Study-Notes/Azure Developer/Azure Blob Storage.md

   - Archive: Data which is rarely accessed and stored for at least 180 days.
 - Access tiers can be set at the blob level.
 By default Azure sets things in the hot access tier, though this can be changed.
 - Data stored in the archive tier must be rehydrated before it can be accessed.

+## Lifecycle Management Policies
 - Lifecycle management policies are available to make moving blobs between tiers (or even deleting them) can be managed more easily.
 The following policies can be defined:
   - Transition blobs between tiers.
   - Delete blobs.
   - Apply policies to the entire storage account or to a subset of blobs.
-- Lifecycle policies can have filtering
+- Lifecycle policies can have the following properties:
+  - Filters can be applied for different blob types
+  - Actions like tierToCool, tierToArchive, and delete can be performed
+  - Rules are supported for blob and append blobs in general-purpose V2 accounts, premium block blob and blob storage accounts